Moamoria rebellion: Background

 This rebellion was primarily among the Moamoria Paiks against the Ahom kingdom.
-The Moamorias were the followers of the Moamaria sattra that was predominantly Morans (the mainstay of the Ahom militia), but there were also the Sonowal Kacharis (gold-washers), Chutias (expert archers and matchlockmen), professional castes such as Hiras (potters), Tantis (weavers), Kaibartas (fishermen), Bania (artisans) and Ahom nobles and officers.
+The Moamorias were the followers of the Moamaria sattra that was predominantly Morans (the mainstay of the Ahom militia), but there were also the Chutias (expert archers and matchlockmen), Sonowal Kacharis (gold-washers), professional castes such as Hiras (potters), Tantis (weavers), Kaibartas (fishermen), Bania (artisans) and Ahom nobles and officers.
 The rising popularity of Moamoria sattra had siphoned off the power of orthodox Hindu groups and Shakti sect which supported the Ahom kings.
 The Satras provided refuge for those seeking to escape the Paik system under which, any able-bodied person who was not a Brahmin or a noble could be used for labour, services or conscripted into the army.
 The Ahom kingdom was entering a crisis, as the Paik system on which the state was based was unable to adapt to the changing economy and the emerging social classes.
 The rise of the Satras was one of the reason for the leakage of manpower from the Paik system, and as a result the Ahom kingdom and the Satras came into increasing conflict.
 Mayamara satra belonged to the non-conformist Kala-samhati sect that competed against the royalist satras belonging to other sects.
 The Ahom kingdom watched the growth of this Satra with discomfort and heaped insult and repression on the followers of this satra.
 The Moamoria Rebellion started during the reign of Swargadeo Sunyeophaa and ended during the reign of Swargadeo Suklingphaa.
 It continued up to 36 years, from 1769 to 1805.

 In the course of time, the Moamoria guru compromised with the Ahom rulers and the rebels drew inspiration from magico-religious cult of night worshipers, a mixture of tribal fertility rites and Tantrism.